-The Scheme's Statement of Investment Principles and annual report and accounts are available to members on request.
+The Section's Statement of Investment Principles and annual report and accounts are available to members on request.

-A copy of the Scheme's current Statement plus Appendices is also supplied to the Sponsoring Employer, the Scheme's investment managers, the Scheme's auditors and the Scheme Actuary.
+A copy of the Section's current Statement plus Appendices is also supplied to the Sponsoring Employer, the Section's auditors and the Scheme Actuary.

-This Statement of Investment Principles, taken as a whole with the Appendices, supersedes all others and was approved by the Trustees on 22 September 2020.
+This Statement of Investment Principles, taken as a whole with the Appendices, supersedes all others and was approved by the Trustees.

-Signed on behalf of the Trustees by
+Signed on behalf of the Trustees by Robert Bodnar-Horwath